Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Your Base Pixel and pageview Tags are now ready to support other event Tags.
 You can add new Tags for events like add to cart, initiate checkout, and leads using Tag sequencing.

-For all of those events, we also need to set our Facebook Base Pixel as the set-up Tag.
+For all of those events, we also need to set our Meta Base Pixel as the set-up Tag.
 If we change nothing else, then our Base Pixel Tag will fire multiple times—once for each event that uses it as a set-up Tag.

 This is inefficient.
-If the pixel is initiated already, it should pick up all following event Tags, and we don’t want it to fire extra times.
+If the pixel is initiated already, it should pick up all the following event Tags, and we don’t want it to fire extra times.

 So now we need to set up just one more configuration.
-This time, we’ll open Tag configuration for our Facebook Base Pixel Tag.
+This time, we’ll open Tag configuration for our Meta Base Pixel Tag.
 Click Advanced Settings, and under the Tag firing options select Once per page.
 That’s it!
 Click Save and you’re done.

-Set Up Facebook Standard Event Tag
+Set Up Meta Standard Event Tag

 Create Add-to-Cart Button Trigger

-The Facebook Pixel interface recognizes add-to-cart events as Standard Events, but we need to help Google Tag Manager identify which button click we want to track.
-A temporary trigger will help us find the correct Click ID; then we’ll edit the trigger to record only that button click.
+The Meta Pixel interface recognizes add-to-cart events as Standard Events, but we need to help Google Tag Manager identify which button click we want to track.

 We’ll start in the Google Tag Manager Container.
 Click the Triggers menu item, then click New to create a new trigger.